apigee/api-platform-samples/sample-proxies/jira-release-notes/README.md

 To test, run `$ sh invoke.sh`

-# Get help
+# What's New in the Docs API proxy

-For assistance, please use [Apigee Support](https://community.apigee.com/content/apigee-customer-support).
+The `jira_whatsnew_proxy.zip` file is an API proxy similar to the release notes proxy.
+It generates an HTML page of items to be included in a "What's New in the Docs" topic, similar to [this page in the Apigee docs](https://apigee.devsite.corp.google.com/release/whats-new-docs).

-Copyright © 2014, 2015 Apigee Corporation
+Copyright © 2014, 2018 Apigee Corporation

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use